hashicorp/hcdiag/docs/faq.md

 Depending on the context you're using hcdiag in, you may have some questions about the tool.
 Here are questions we see frequently.

+### I want hcdiag to gather information from all nodes in a cluster (servers and clients)!

+hcdiag is a binary that runs on one host at a time.
+As a result, each run collects data from that host, and that host alone.
+If you want to gather information from multiple hosts, e.g. client *and* server config files, you’ll need to run hcdiag on those hosts separately.

 ### Why is hcdiag checking for all HashiCorp products when I only want one?

 We heard feedback from `hcdiag` users that the default behavior, with no flags provided, could be confusing.
 In that case,